 - 1. Approvals needed before executing an agreement with Triumph Gulf Coast, Inc. In order to execute an agreement, School Board approval is required. - 2.
 If approval of a board, commission, council or other group is needed prior to execution of an agreement between the entity and Triumph Gulf Coast: - a.
-The schedule of Meeting dates (see Appendix iii)
+The schedule of Meeting dates (See Appendix iv)